paulmars/paulmars.github.com/_posts/2012-06-19-huffshell.md

 ### What do I type?

 What shouldn't I type?
 As it turns out, the answer is 'git'.
-I've typed 'git' 5186 times, which is 5186 too many.
-10x more than any other command.
+I've typed 'git' 6642 times, which is 6642 too many.
+A lot more than any other command.

 <pre>
-git 5186
+git 6642
-cd 550
+cd 988
-rm 421
+gap 524
-rails 371
+rm 487
-mate 214
+ruby 452
-touch 209
+ls 427
-curl 190
+rails 407
-cat 182
+rake 315
-gem 164
+gem 268
-mv 151
+mate 262
 </pre>

 Here is the frequency graph of how I used my commands.